ankane/groupdate/README.md

 # }
 ```

 Time zone objects also work.
-In Rails, to see all available time zones, run `$ rake time:zones:all`
+To see a list of available time zones in Rails, run `rake time:zones:all`.

 ### Week Start